-A.2.
-Q1 2023 - Q4 2023 Data Table Summary
+A.3.
+Q3 2022 - Q2 2023 Data Table Summary

-The data tables published includes 6,169 users of the postal service who participated in the Residential Postal Tracker survey between January 2023 - December 2023.
+The data tables published includes 5,664 users of the postal service who participated in the Residential Postal Tracker online survey between August\ 2022 - June 2023.
 Results were then weighted to correct for over-representation of devolved nations and urbanity within nation.
 We also applied weights for age, gender, working status and government region to ensure we created a representative UK sample.